pgenergy/energyleaf/README.md

 To use the database and make changes to the schema.
 You need to install the pscale cli: [download here](https://planetscale.com/features/cli)

 ### Make schema changes
-First you need to create a branche in [planetscale](https://planetscale.com).
-Then connect to that branche via the pscale cli.
+First you need to create a branch in [planetscale](https://planetscale.com).
+Then connect to that branch via the pscale cli.

 ```bash
     pscale connect energyleaf <branch_name> --port 3309